History of the Brooklyn Nets: 1981–1986: A promising start to the decade

-In 1981, the team moved to the Meadowlands, into the now-completed Brendan Byrne Arena (which became known as the Continental Airlines Arena in 1996, and was renamed the Izod Center in October 2007) and experienced modest success with four consecutive winning seasons.
+In 1981, the team moved to the Meadowlands, into the now-completed Brendan Byrne Arena (later renamed the Meadowlands Arena, Continental Airlines Arena, and Izod Center) and experienced modest success with four consecutive winning seasons.
 In 1982–83, while coached by Larry Brown, the Nets were having their best season since joining the NBA.
 However, Brown accepted the head coaching job at the University of Kansas during the last month of the season and was suspended for the rest of the season.
 The Nets would never recover from the coaching change and would lose in the first round of the playoffs to their Hudson River rival, the New York Knicks.

 In the 1983–84 season, the Nets fielded what was believed to be their best team since joining the league.
 Led by Darryl Dawkins, Buck Williams, Otis Birdsong, and Micheal Ray Richardson, the team won their first NBA playoff series, defeating the defending champion 76ers in the first round of the 1984 NBA playoffs before falling to the Milwaukee Bucks in the Eastern Conference semifinals in six games.

 Injuries plagued the team during the 1984–85 season, but the Nets still managed to win 42 games before being eliminated from the playoffs by the Detroit Pistons in three games.